Class tuition is $1,580.00.

 - Central Tech will schedule tests and retests.

-Students must obtain their Class B permit prior to the first day of class.
-Students must hold their permit 15 days prior to their first test date.
-Permit cutoff dates are the Friday before class starts.
+Students must obtain their Class B permit by the Friday prior to the first day of class.
 CDL test day is the following Monday after the two-week training.

 The written test for the permit must be taken at DPS.
 You must provide DPS with an original or a certified copy of a state issued birth certificate or passport, and proof of Oklahoma residency.
 You must take and pass the following tests to obtain your class B permit: